liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 site.
 Furthermore, team members, unlike user group members, are guaranteed to be members of the desired site.

-To create a team within a site, first naviagte to the *Control Panel &rarr;
+To create a team within a site, first navigate to the *Control Panel &rarr;
 Sites* page then and then select *Actions &rarr; Manage Memberships* for the site within which you want to create a team.
 Finally, click *View &rarr; Teams* and click the Add Team button.